 Step 4: Trim the overhang batting really close to the staples.
 This part’s pretty simple.

-Step 6: Now cut away a 1" square of fabric in those spaces where you left out the staples.
+Step 6: UPDATED: When I first created this project, I didn’t realize you need leg plates to secure the legs.
+I’ve since updates the legs because they were coming loose without them.
+Now cut away a 1″ square of fabric in those spaces where you left out the staples.
 Remember, they should be equally spaced around the edge of the circle, because this is where you are attaching the legs.
-If your fabric is already close to the edge of the wood, don't worry about cutting away any of the fabric.
+If your fabric is already close to the edge of the wood, don’t worry about cutting away any of the fabric.
 Drill a pilot hole a bit smaller than the screw mount of your legs in the 4 equidistant spaces.
-Be careful to keep the drill perpendiculare to the wooden circle, or your legs will be tilted.
+Be careful to keep the drill perpendicular to the wooden circle, or your legs will be tilted.

 Since I made this stool for our own home, and not to give as a gift, I had planned on being finished after step seven.
 But then I kept glancing at the stool every time I walked by it, knowing what was on the underside, and became increasingly agitated at knowing how unfinished it looked.
 It was driving me crazy, so I decided to remove the legs and make it look prettier on the bottom!